-Some participants crossed international borders and some were trained in-country.
-The data reported here represents a combination of both types of participants.
+All participants crossed international borders; no participants were trained in-country.

 Program for North American Mobility in Higher Education

 The Program for North American Mobility in Higher Education (North American Program), administered by FIPSE, is a grant competition run cooperatively by the governments of the United States, Canada, and Mexico.
 The program promotes a student-centered, North American dimension to education and training in a wide range of academic and professional disciplines by funding collaborative efforts in the form of consortia consisting of at least two academic institutions from each country.
 The funding period lasts for four years.